Alfresco/docs-alfresco/content-services/6.0/admin/cluster.md

 ## Recommendations for split architecture

-There are a number of recommendations for splitting the Content Services architecture in a distributed orclustered environment.
+There are a number of recommendations for splitting the Content Services architecture in a distributed or clustered environment.

 Generally, there are two complementary purposes for distributing or clustering your installation.